-This Mango Pineapple and Ginger Juice is a great morning pick me up!
-It will give you a burst of energy.
+This Mango Pineapple and Ginger Juice is a great addition to a healthy breakfast!
+The combination of fresh pineapple juice and mango juice will give you a burst of energy.
 Plus, the zing from the ginger will help wake you up.

 Mango Pineapple and Ginger Juice Benefits